 At the end of our unit, we worked on our addition books.
 Students used different strategies to solve addition problems on each of the pages.
 This was a great way to assess their learning, and reteach where needed.

-All these activities are available in my Easy Print and Prep Math Centers: Addition.
+All the printable activities i mention are available in my Easy Print and Prep Math Centers: Addition.
 It is available on its own, or you can get it in a bundle that has activities for each math strain to help you throughout the school year: